redhat-france-sa/openshift-by-example-operators/fruits-catalog-registry/README.md

 ### Build an Operator Registry

 #### Option 1: Build a registry from Manifests

 The [operator-registry](https://github.com/operator-framework/operator-registry) project defines a format for storing sets of operators and exposing them to make them available on a cluster.
+So first, gather and organize your manifests as we did into the `manifests/` folder of this project.

 To create a catalog that includes your package, simply build a container image that uses the `upstream-registry-builder` tool to generate a registry and serve it.
 For example, create a file in the root of your project called `registry.Dockerfile`.

 Then just use your favorite container tooling to build the container image and push it to a registry: